-- 35. As a direct and proximate result of the acts of defendants, plaintiffs suffered the following injuries and damages: - a.
-Violation of their rights pursuant to the Fourth and Fourteenth Amendments to the United States Constitution to be free from an unreasonable search and seizure; - b.
-Violation of their rights to Due Process of Law under the Fourteenth Amendments to the United Stated Constitution; - c.
-Emotional trauma and suffering, including fear, embarrassment, humiliation, emotional distress, frustration, extreme inconvenience, anxiety; - d.
-Loss of liberty; - e.
-Economic loss.
+40. As a direct and proximate result of the acts of defendants, plaintiff suffered the following injuries and damages:

+a.
+Violation of his rights pursuant to the Fourth and Fourteenth Amendments to the United States Constitution;

+b.
+Violation of his rights to Due Process of Law under the Fourteenth Amendments to the United Stated Constitution;

+c.
+Loss of liberty;

+d.
+Emotional suffering, including fear, embarrassment, humiliation, emotional distress, frustration, extreme inconvenience, anxiety.